Chloe23077/AT3ProjoctV2/README.md

 #### Q. Which class is responsible for the time (and why)?
 ##### Like temperature, I think the carpark class manages time.
 This is because Carpark thinks that the display is updateed and the display class
 ##### receives and displays the updated information.
+#### 1. What is the difference between an attribute and a property?
+##### Properties: A characteristic or characteristic of an object.
+Regarding this project, for example, assuming that there is a car class, it can be the color and model for it.
+##### Property: Among the above attributes, it can be said to be an external accessible attribute.
+You can read or write values of methods and perform additional actions when accessing properties.

+#### 2. Why do you think we used a dictionary to hold the data we passed the display?
+List at least one advantage and one disadvantage of this approach.
+##### I think I chose it because I can easily access the value through a specific key.
+##### Advantage: It is useful for processing various types of data because it stores data in the form of key-value.
+##### Disadvantages: When the code becomes complicated, it can be difficult to figure out what data is stored at a glance.

 ![AT3P4](https://github.com/Chloe23077/AT3ProjoctV2/assets/141309342/02b333c1-7d14-4404-9f9e-9b65f9dfdce1)